Food is frightening for my fussy eater

 Practical things to do if food is frightening

 For example, if they are not able to touch the banana, can they pass a fruit bowl with a banana in it?
-If a child does this for a few weeks you will be amazed at how much less confronting the banana may feel.
+If your child does this for a few weeks you will be amazed at how much less confronting the banana may feel.

 From there what is the next step?
 Perhaps it is bringing you a bunch of bananas in the supermarket or helping unpack them from the shopping bag when you get home.

-No, this does not get them eating it – right now – but there is no way anyone will happily eat something they are not even comfortable touching, so that is where we start.
+No, this does not get them eating it – right now – but there is no way anyone will happily eat something they are not even comfortable touching, so that is where you start.

 Even if your child is not as uncomfortable around foods, the consistent exposure and moving in gentle ever so slightly more challenging steps towards the end goal of eating, will be a lovely, gentle way to make progress.